legendarycode3/merkle-airdrop-contract/README.md

 The `Merkle Airdrop` is a soidity based token destribution system that allows ERC-20 tokens to be claimed by a predefined set of eligible addresses. </br>
 Instead of storing the complete waitlist and individual token allocations directly onchain, the project uses a `Merkle tree` to effectively represent and verify claim eligibility. </br>
 The resulting `Merkle root` is stored in the `MerkleAirdrop` contract , while users provide a merkle proof to cryptographically prove that their address and allocated token amount are included in the distribution. </br>
-The claim process is secured with `EIP-712 typed structure data` and and `ECDSA signature`
+The claim process is secured with `EIP-712 typed structure data` and and `ECDSA signature`, allowing the contract to verify that the provided claim